ltebean/Seaport/README.md

 * First upload the zip file as attachment in the package doc, the name of  the zip file is by convention "packageName-version".
 * Then change the activeVersion to the version you want.
+* When the next time [seaport checkupdate] gets called, the new package will be delivered to the app